Stanley Tucci: Personal life

-In 2010 Tucci met Felicity Blunt (born 1981), a British literary agent of the Curtis Brown Group, at the wedding of actor John Krasinski to Felicity's sister, British actress Emily Blunt.
-Tucci and Felicity became engaged in 2011 and married in a civil ceremony in the summer of 2012, followed by a larger observance at Middle Temple Hall in London on September 29, 2012.
-They have a son and a daughter.

 Charity work

 On September 12, 2016, Tucci, alongside other celebrities, appeared in a video from the United Nations' refugee agency UNHCR to help raise awareness of the global refugee crisis.
 The video, titled "What They Took With Them", has the actors reading a poem, written by Jenifer Toksvig and inspired by primary accounts of refugees, and is part of UNHCR's #WithRefugees campaign, which also includes a petition to governments to expand asylum to provide further shelter, integrating job opportunities, and education.

 On May 21, 2021, Tucci received a doctorate honoris causa in Humane Letters from the American University of Rome, in Rome, Italy, for his lifelong contribution to the arts and humanities.

 Health issues

 In September 2021, Tucci revealed that he had been diagnosed with oropharyngeal cancer three years earlier.
 He had received treatment (chemotherapy and radiation) after a tumor was found at the base of his tongue, and said it was unlikely that the tumor would return.
 In November 2022, he said there are still some foods he cannot eat, as a result of his cancer.

 In October 2021, his memoir Taste: My Life Through Food was published, which describes his encounter with cancer and his love of food.
 The memoir was on The New York Times Best Seller List for 16 weeks, until February 13, 2022.